-Our Commission hosted this Seminar in 2006 and has been invited to host it in 2019.
+Our Commission hosted this Seminar in 2006 and in 2019.

-The seminar normally consists of three phases:
+The seminar normally consists of three phases

-All seminars are academic programs usually featuring a highlighted topic presented within a more general subject theme.
+The specific program is based on discussions between the Department of Education (IFLE) and the respective administering agencies.All seminars are academic programs usually featuring a highlighted topic presented within a more general subject theme.
 The seminars are structured group activities without much free time for participants who wish to carry out extensive individual research projects.
-Participants are expected to develop their curriculum/independent projects from activities built-in to the seminar program in addition to any limited independent activities on the part of the participant (only where possible and with the assistance and/or knowledge of the administering agency).
+Participants are expected to develop their curriculum/independent projects from activities built-in to the seminar program in addition to any limited independent activities on the part of the participant (only where possible and with the assistance and/or knowledge of the administering agency).Number of participants: 16

-Prospective participants include the following:
+Prospective participants include the following

 Upon their return, participants are expected to submit a curriculum project that demonstrates what they plan to implement in the classroom and share their broadened knowledge and experiences with students, colleagues, members of civic and professional organizations, and the public in their home communities through various outreach activities.

 IFLE requires to conduct a pre-departure orientation (PDO) in the U.S. of approximately two days in length, immediately prior to the in-country seminar.
 The orientation should be planned, coordinated, and conducted by the administering agency in collaboration with a higher education institution or other educational organization in the U.S.

 We have contacted TIEC to conduct this PDO since they have the resources and capability to ensure that all participants receive quality information and guidance prior to departure.